bokkypoobah/BokkyPooBahsEtherRefundablePrize/README.md

 ### How To Sell BERP Tokens Back To The BERP Contract

-[Watch the BERP Token Contract](https://github.com/bokkypoobah/TokenTrader/wiki/BERP-%E2%80%90-BokkyPooBah%C2%B4s-Ether-Refundable-Prize#how-to-watch-the-token-contract-in-ethereum-wallet--mist) in Ethereum Wallet / Mist, Parity or MyEtherWallet with the following information:
+[Watch the BERP Token Contract](https://github.com/bokkypoobah/TokenTrader/wiki/BERP-%E2%80%90-BokkyPooBah%C2%B4s-Ether-Refundable-Prize#how-to-watch-the-token-contract-in-ethereum-wallet--mist) in Ethereum Wallet / Mist, Parity or MyEtherWallet.

 Select the Sell Tokens option